ergo-services/ergo/README.md

 This version marks a significant milestone in the evolution of the Ergo Framework.
 The framework's design has been completely overhauled, and this version was built from the ground up.
 It includes:

 - Significant API Improvements: The `gen.Process`, `gen.Node`, and `gen.Network` interfaces have been enhanced with numerous convenient methods.
 - A New Network Stack: This version introduces a completely new network stack for improved performance and flexibility.
+See https://github.com/ergo-services/benchmarks for the details

 Alongside the release of Ergo Framework 3.0.0, new tools and an additional components library are also introduced: